dakuglin/front-end-study-guide/README.md

 * Only code inside that function can access that functions scoped variables
 * Two types of scope in JavaScript, local scope and global scope

+Variables -
+* Allow computers to store and manipulate data in a dynamic fashion
+* All 8 data types can be stored in variables
+* Varuables can store different values at different times

 ## Features_of_JavaScript